 People who have two years of experience in a job which took two years to train for can also use that job to show that they have sufficient education.

-The whole point of this requirement is to show the United States government that you have the capacity to get a job and take care of yourself when you enter the United States.
+The whole point of this requirement is to show the U.S. government that you have the capacity to get a job and take care of yourself when you enter the United States.
 The government does not condone the entry of immigrants to the United States to only become wards of the state, or people who are dependent on the benefits of the government.

 As a result, there are certain occupations which are acceptable for the above exception to formal education.
 Find out if your profession is accepted here.